spuithori/svelte-ionic-app/README.md

 These are Ionic 4 components only.

 ## Todo
+- Investigate why ripple effect does not work on click of ion-item
 - Get many to test and use Svelte, Ionic and Vite :)

 ## Issues - help needed/workaround provided